kimmo1019/Roundtrip/src/README.md

 ``-e`` is short for ``--editable`` and links the package to the original cloned location such that pulled changes are also reflected in the environment.

+## Results reproduction

+Under the `src` folder, the `main.py` script is provided for reproducing the density estimation results in the paper.